arosetti/openmm_engine/README.md

 - numpy

-WARNING: tested on mm6,7,8 but a few files are still failing to be extracted.
+WARNING: lod classes tested on mm6,7,8 but a few files are still failing to be extracted.

 WARNING2: this program is being developed on linux.
 It's not currently being ever tested on other systems